How To Prevent Catheter Blockages or Obstructions

 • Check the pH of your urine for high alkaline levels.
 Urinary pH levels between 4.5 to 8 are considered normal, but anything below 6.7 can increase the chances of encrustation.
 Citrates and sodium can help make the urine less alkaline.

 • Try different catheter types.
-If you use a straight tip catheter, a coudé tip catheter can help navigate obstructions due to enlarged prostates.
+If you use a straight tip catheter, a new catheter type, such as a coudé tip catheter, can help navigate obstructions due to enlarged prostates.
 Lubricated, antimicrobial intermittent catheters can also be a helpful alternative.

 How to Get Catheter Supplies Through Insurance

-Simply complete our quick qualification form and we’ll take care of the rest - from working with your insurance provider to getting all needed medical information from your healthcare professional.
+Simply complete our quick and secure Eligibility Form and we’ll take care of the rest - from working with your insurance provider to getting all needed medical information from your healthcare professional.
 Our Continence Care Specialists can also assist you in determining which type of catheter will fit your specific needs and can also provide you with samples to try at home.

 Aleece is also the founder of the Fosnight Foundation, a non-profit organization dedicated to the education and training of professionals in the sexual health field and providing funding for access to healthcare services in her local community.